Elitzur Yavne B.C.

-Elitzur Yavne (אליצור יבנה) is a basketball team based in Yavne, Israel.
-The team plays in Israeli National League, the second division basketball league in Israel, having been promoted from Liga Arzit (third division) at the end of the 2006–07 season.
+Elitzur Yavne (אליצור יבנה) are a professional basketball team based in Yavne, Israel.
+The team currently plays in the Liga Leumit, the second tier of basketball in Israel, having been promoted from Liga Arzit (third division) at the end of the 2006–07 season.
 In 2005–06 and 2006–07, the team won the Igud Cup.
 The club runs a youth department with six teams, where NBA player Omri Casspi started out.
 The team hosts their games in the "Shabazi Hall", with 600 seats, in Yavne.